-The Australian Palliative Care Outcomes Collaboration (PCOC) is a national program that utilises standardised clinical assessment tools to measure and benchmark patient outcomes in palliative care.
+The Australian Palliative Care Outcomes Collaboration (PCOC) is a national program that utilises standardised clinical assessment tools to measure and benchmark patient outcomes in palliative care8.
 Participation in PCOC is voluntary and can assist palliative care service providers to improve patient outcomes.
 It is administered by the Australian Health Services Research Institute based at the University of Wollongong.
 PCOC's data collection covers more than 250,000 people who have received palliative care over the last decade.
-National data for 2017 shows that 9:
+National data for 2017 shows that9:

-- Just over half of all episodes completed were in an inpatient setting (53.4 per cent), with the remainder completed in the community (46.6 per cent). - Palliative care episodes were disproportionately accessed by socioeconomic status, with those people in higher socio-economic status categories reporting higher episodes of palliative care in both inpatient and community settings. - The average age of people undertaking a palliative care episode was 72.8 years. - There was a total of 228 episodes reported for patients under 25 years of age, which represented only 0.4 per cent of all episodes. - A higher proportion of males (53.2 per cent) underwent palliative care episodes compared to females (46.8 per cent). - Over three quarters of episodes of palliative care (77.6 per cent) were for patients with a cancer diagnosis, despite patients suffering from other chronic life-limiting conditions such as heart failure, COPD or dementia have symptoms as severe and distressing as those of cancer patients.
+- Just over half of all episodes completed were in an inpatient setting (53.4%), with the remainder completed in the community (46.6%). - Palliative care episodes were disproportionately accessed by socioeconomic status, with those people in higher socio-economic status categories reporting higher episodes of palliative care in both inpatient and community settings. - The average age of people undertaking a palliative care episode was 72.8 years. - There was a total of 228 episodes reported for patients under 25 years of age, which represented 0.4% of all episodes. - A higher proportion of males (53.2%) underwent palliative care episodes compared to females (46.8%). - Over three quarters of episodes of palliative care (77.6%) were for patients with a cancer diagnosis, despite patients suffering from other chronic life-limiting conditions such as heart failure, COPD or dementia have symptoms as severe and distressing as those of cancer patients. - Over three quarters of episodes of palliative care (77.6%) were for patients with a cancer diagnosis.